 Described as the ‘mountain biker’s gravel bike’, the Marin DSX is an affordable entryway into all-road riding.

 Although it’s priced at an accessible $1,349, it’s still jam-packed full of features.
 These include a 12-speed Shimano groupset with a wide gear ratio (10-51T) for climbing steep hills.
 Additionally, wide tires can be used up to 45mm in width making it a perfect bike for getting into gravel.
-It’s capable on the road and off the road thanks to the carbon fork which dulls any road buzz.
+It’s capable on the road and off the road thanks to the suspension fork which dulls any road buzz.

 Many commuters choose to use gravel and all-road bikes because of their durability, which in wintertime is particularly important.
 And at just over $1,000 it’s hard to go wrong with this Marin DSX all-road bike.

 - 12-speed Shimano Deore, 10-51T